-The Conservatorium building in central Deniliquin is a space transformed by music, with dedicated teaching studios and performance spaces.
+The Conservatorium is located in heritage building in Deniliquin's CBD.
+The space has dedicated teaching studios and performance spaces.

-We aim to provide adults and children with the opportunity to choose from a wide variety of musical instruments.
-Our video conferencing equipment also allows us access tutors from other regional Conservatoriums and around the world, providing local tuition for an even greater range of instruments.
+We provide adults and children with the opportunity to choose from a wide variety of musical instruments.

-As the Instrumental Tuition Program grew and funding became available we were able to employ a Director to promote music education in our Region.
+As the Instrumental Tuition Program grew and funding became available we employed a Director to promote music education in our region.
 Students in outlying areas including Hay, Barham, Jerilderie, Balranald, Coleambally along with Finley and Deniliquin were provided with lessons in a range of instruments.
-This led to a number of exciting and active ensembles: the Deniliquin Community Orchestra conducted by Ian Bathgate; Junior Strings; Senior Strings better known as “Highly Strung”; Junior Band; and a Regional Orchestra which performed at the Christmas Concert each year.
+This led to a number of active ensembles: the Deniliquin Community Orchestra conducted by Ian Bathgate; Junior Strings; Senior Strings better known as “Highly Strung”; Junior Band; and a Regional Orchestra which performed at the Christmas Concert each year.

 South West Music has been able to attract many talented musicians in the role of Director, including Alfred Hornung who went on to play with the Australian Chamber Orchestra, Eugenie Teychenne who is a highly regarded violin teacher in Melbourne and Jenny Kimber who continues to teach piano in the Newcastle region.